timstarbuck/zettelkasten-foam/Azure AI/Prepare to develop AI solutions on Azure.md

 Software engineers may interact with Azure Machine Learning in the following ways:

 * Using Automated Machine Learning or Azure Machine Learning designer to train machine learning models and deploy them as services that can be integrated into AI-enabled applications.
+  * Before you can start training a machine learning model, you must first create a pipeline in the Machine Learning designer.
+This is followed by adding a dataset, adding training modules, and eventually deploying a service.
 * Collaborating with data scientists to deploy models based on common frameworks such as Scikit-Learn, PyTorch, and TensorFlow as web services, and consume them in applications.
 * Using Azure Machine Learning SDKs or command-line interface (CLI) scripts to orchestrate DevOps processes that manage versioning, deployment, and testing of machine learning models as part of an overall application delivery solution.